 - "The dashboard and interior panels, although mainly hard plastic, are nicely textured.
 The controls are within easy reach, feel substantial - the beveled window switches are especially nice - and operate smoothly." -- Kelley Blue Book (2012)

-With the rear seats up, the 2013 Hyundai Tucson has 25.7 cubic feet of cargo space, and 55.8 cubic feet with the rear seats folded down.
-Reviewers feel that the cargo space is a bit limited in the Tucson, especially when compared with class leaders like the Toyota RAV4 and Honda CR-V. However, one reviewer notes that there is plenty of cabin storage space in the Tucson’s passenger area.
+With the rear seats up, the 2013 Hyundai Tucson has 25.7 cubic feet of cargo space, and it has 55.8 cubic feet with the rear seats folded down.
+Reviewers feel that the cargo space is a bit limited in the Tucson, especially when compared with the cargo capacity of class leaders like the Toyota RAV4 and Honda CR-V. However, one reviewer notes that there is plenty of cabin storage space in the Tucson’s passenger area.

 - "Tucson's rear seat backs fold almost flat, though we'd like some sort of under-floor storage.
 Small-items storage space in the cabin is generous. …" -- Consumer Guide

 - "The Tucson also gives up ground to its rivals in terms of cargo space.
 There are just 25.7 cubic feet behind the 60/40-split rear seats and 55.8 cubic feet with those seatbacks folded down.
 That latter number falls short of the CR-V, Subaru Forester and RAV4 by around 15 cubic feet, an amount of space equal to the entire trunk volume of some popular midsize sedans." -- Edmunds (2012)